Dale Hausner and Samuel Dieteman: Crimes

-Prior to that, they shot pedestrians, cyclists, dogs, and horses.
 Phoenix police originally believed that the serial shooter was a single individual responsible for 4 murders and 25 shootings beginning in May 2005, and that a series of 13 shootings in the same area were the work of another offender.
 However, on July 11, 2006, investigators revealed that they believed the two series of shootings were related.
+On August 3, Phoenix police released a statement linking Blasnek's murder to the serial shooters, citing forensic evidence and other similarities to the shooters' past crimes.